-It's clear COVID-19 has had a significant toll on the health and wellbeing of providers and hospitals alike.
-As a result, hundreds of thousands of physicians and other healthcare workers are leaving their positions.
+It's clear that COVID-19, and the problems that have arisen from the pandemic, have had a significant toll on the health and wellbeing of providers and hospitals alike.
+As a result, thousands of physicians and other healthcare workers are leaving their positions.
 Let's look at the current state of the staffing shortage and see which specialties and facilities are impacted the most.